deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 > Don't communicate by sharing memory, share memory by communicating.
 >
 > -- Rob Pike "Go Concurrency Patterns"

+_Stay tuned for part 2 where we'll learn about cancellation and put what we've learned in practice._

 ## References & Further Reading